Pollinator Gardens 101: How to Attract Bees, Butterflies, and Hummingbirds

 Why Do Pollinators Matter So Much?

 Pollinators are responsible for one in every three bites of food we eat, and they are essential to the reproduction of 75% of flowering plants worldwide.
 Bees, butterflies, hummingbirds, moths, and even some beetles and flies pollinate the plants that produce our fruits, vegetables, nuts, and seeds.
-According to the USDA, pollinators contribute more than $24 billion to the U.S. economy annually.
+According to the USDA, pollinators contribute more than $24 billion to the U.S. Economy annually.
 Without them, our gardens would not produce food, wildflowers would not reproduce, and entire ecosystems would collapse.

 What Are the Best Plants for Pollinators?